Jerilderie Letter: Influence on the arts

 Australian artist Sidney Nolan painted numerous Ned Kelly works, beginning with his now-iconic 1946–47 series, which Nolan later said was inspired by "Kelly's own words, and Rousseau, and sunlight".
-The Jerilderie Letter in particular "fascinated [Nolan] with their blend of poetry and political engagement".
+The Jerilderie Letter in particular "fascinated" Nolan with its "blend of poetry and political engagement".

 In the early 1960s, British film director Karel Reisz worked on a Ned Kelly film that was ultimately abandoned.
 While Reisz found most books about Kelly to be of poor quality, he considered the Jerilderie Letter the work of a "tormented visionary" and a "wonderful psychopathic poet".

-Australian author Peter Carey has said the main influences on his Booker Prize-winning novel True History of the Kelly Gang (2001) were the Jerilderie Letter, Nolan's Ned Kelly paintings, and James Joyce.
+Australian author Peter Carey has said the main influences on his Booker Prize-winning novel True History of the Kelly Gang (2000) were the Jerilderie Letter, Nolan's Ned Kelly paintings, and James Joyce.
 Carey described Kelly's voice in the Jerilderie Letter as that of an "avant-garde artist with hardly a comma to his name", and in writing True History of the Kelly Gang, he aimed to recreate it.
 Of his first reading of the Jerilderie Letter, Carey said:

 Somewhere in the middle Sixties, I first came upon the 56-page letter which Kelly attempted to have printed when the gang robbed the bank in Jerilderie in 1879.
 It is an extraordinary document, the passionate voice of a man who is writing to explain his life, save his life, his reputation … And all the time there is this original voice - uneducated but intelligent, funny and then angry, and with a line of Irish invective that would have made Paul Keating envious.
 His language came in a great, furious rush that could not but remind you of far more literary Irish writers.

+Kelly features prominently in American historian and author Donald Akenson's An Irish History of Civilization (2005), an historical-fictional account of the Irish diaspora.
+Akenson refers to the Jerilderie Letter as "one of the most brilliant pieces of Irish nationalist propaganda ever", and argues that the power of Kelly's rhetoric compares to that of "the greatest of all Irish propaganda-masters", John Mitchel.
+Akenson continues:

+[The letter] is a white-hot blend of vituperation, self-justifcation, theodicy, and paranoid hallucination.
+It has the same sort of power found in the Book of Enoch, or the Apocalypse of Saint John.
+Pure hatred, so pure that it becomes apocalyptic art.

+Passages from the letter serve as part of the libretto for George Palmer’s five part song cycle, Letters from a Black Snake, commissioned by Ernst & Young in 2007 to commemorate the opening of the first retrospective exhibition of Sidney Nolan.